 YKHC’s Diabetes Prevention and Control Program serves 48 villages in southwest Alaska’s Yukon-Kuskokwim Delta – an area the size of the state of Oregon.
-Approximately 90% of the area population is Alaska Native, including Yup’ik, Cup’ik, and Athabaskan.
+Approximately 90 percent of the area population is Alaska Native, including Yup’ik, Cup’ik, and Athabaskan.

 Our program offers a variety of outreach and clinical services to address the changing needs of the people.
 Our staff includes Clinical Diabetes Educators, Data Entry Coordinator, Healthy Hearts Case Managers, Outreach Coordinators, and Program Coordinator.